top of page

 I always took the long way back.
 The long way is how you stay out there.

 The view from the high ridge is the reason I started coming up here when I was twelve.
 Homer spread across the bluffs to the southwest, amber dock lights on the Spit strung out into Kachemak Bay like somebody dropped a lit match on the water and it didn't go out.
 The Kenai Mountains across the bay, enormous and white, filling the horizon the way they always have, indifferent to everything happening on this side of the water, as far back as anyone can remember, as far forward as anyone can see.
-On a clear night you could pick out the running lights of crabbers working the bay mouth.
-On a very clear night, the water itself gave back the sky.
+On a clear night, the water itself gave back the sky.

 Tonight the harbor was frozen, flat and silver, and the aurora was out.